 Disguise, exercise, franchise, invoice, merchandise, notice, promise, sacrifice, slice, surprise

-Service is a noun but it is also used as a verb: I need to service my car.
-However, the word has taken on a sexual connotation and you should avoid it with one or more persons as direct object.
+Service is a noun but it also functions as a verb: I need to service my car.
+However, the word has taken on a sexual connotation and you should avoid using it as a verb with one or more persons as direct object.
 Use serve, help, aid or assist instead.

 Against popular belief, the spelling -ize in the word organize was first used in England in the 1400s, centuries before the Pilgrim Fathers landed in America.
 Nowadays this spelling is considered American, while British English has the form with -ise.

 That last statement is not completely true.
 The so-called Oxford spelling uses the z, which you can read about here.

 The spelling with a z agrees with the original root -izo in Greek words.
 Other English words come from Greek words with an s in their root.
 Such English words therefore have an s.
 This applies to words spelled with a y, like analyse, catalyse, dialyse and paralyse.
 However, you will find many instances of the spelling -yze in American English.

 Some verbs must be spelled -ise in both American and British English.
 Again, even if we state that -ise is the correct spelling of these words, Americans use -ize in some of them.